What Marketing Resources Are Available?

 When we open a Grocery Outlet Bargain Market, we help new independent operators launch with comprehensive marketing and advertising campaigns.
 Grocery Outlet provides the independent operator with an e-mail marketing platform, in-store advertising broadcasts, product signs and price-item banners.

-“When we open a store we offer a lot of grand-opening support paid for by Grocery Outlet,” says Glenn.
+“When we open a store we offer a lot of grand-opening support paid for by Grocery Outlet,” says Mark Holz.
 “This includes a series of direct-mail pieces.
 We pay for the coupons, as well as bounce-back coupons after they shop.
 Prior to opening we work with the independent operator one-on-one to give them the opportunity to individualize their store grand opening program.
 We help operators execute their opening marketing plan and also run radio, print and digital advertisements to support the launch of their businesses.”

 Marketing from the floor

 Grocery Outlet is focused on the success of its independent operators.
 Our opportunistic buyers look for the best products available so that the merchandise practically jumps off the shelves.

 Independent operators work with their network of peers to figure out what items are available at the best bargain price for the consumer.
 They also put their heads together to figure out how a great bargain can grab a customer’s attention.
 Sometimes an independent operator who’s successful at pushing a certain product takes pictures of a display and shares it with other Grocery Outlet independent operators.

 Our independent operators care about how the brand is perceived across our many locations in five western states (CA, OR, WA, ID, NV) and in Pennsylvania.
 There is healthy competition among independent operators to achieve the highest sales, but everyone wants to see their peers thrive so the reputation of our brand is protected.
 Fostering positive brand publicity and consumer acceptance of our brand benefits every independent operator’s sales.